pperrin/readability-newsplus-plugin/README.md

 readability-newsplus-plugin
 ===========================

-News+ is an android 'reader of RSS readers' that allows off line reading.
+News+ is an android 'reader of RSS readers' that allows off line reading of multiple services in a single app.

 It is modular to allow plugins to interface to various news/rss/read-it-later etc services.